nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 #### Design considerations:

-**Aspect: How the Show Command calls the Ui to display the Show Details Panel:**
+**Aspect: How the Show Command calls the UI to display the Show Details Panel:**

-* **Alternative 1 (current choice):** Link the Model with the Ui to display the Show Details Panel.
+* **Alternative 1 (current choice):** Link the Model with the UI to display the Show Details Panel.
     * Pros: Easy to implement.
-    * Cons: May increase coupling between the Model and Ui
+    * Cons: May increase coupling between the Model and UI

-* **Alternative 2:** Pass the Ui call from the Show Command around the currently linked files.
+* **Alternative 2:** Pass the UI call from the Show Command around the currently linked files.
     * Pros: No additional coupling created.
     * Cons: Many files will have to be changed and will increase the complexity of the code.